Headshot Photography: Our 17 Top Tips for Nailing a Great Headshot

 Y’all, LISTEN TO YOUR CLIENTS.
 It is always good to have a heads up when it comes to your client’s expectations.
 What exactly are they looking for?
 Do they want something formal/classic, or something more candid (for an artistic blog or small business website)?
 Do they want a solid or a clean background?
 Or maybe a more urban setting for a more modern, funky look?

-The thing is, THEY have an idea in their heads about what they want to look like!
+The thing is, THEY have an idea in their heads about what a good headshot looks like!
 And we obviously want to meet their expectations as much as possible, because THEY are going to tell other people about you.

 The more you know, the better off you’ll be (plus it helps to settle your nerves)!
 In this case, the more information you have, the easier it will be to find the perfect venue, and you’ll have some poses in mind.
 Let’s face it; it also makes us look and sound more professional when we communicate effectively!
 Double win!!